gugazimmermann/boinanuvem-frontend/README.md

 - **Types**: Type definitions and validations
 - **i18n**: Translation keys and internationalization
 - **Mocks**: Mock data functions and data management
-- **Routes**: Route components and navigation
+- **Routes**: Route components and navigation, including comprehensive coverage for:
+  - Dashboard routes (movements, observations, properties, animals, etc.)
+  - Authentication flows (login, register, password recovery)
+  - Public site routes

 Coverage reports are generated in the `coverage/` directory and can be viewed by opening `coverage/index.html` in a browser.
+The project continuously improves test coverage with focus on edge cases, user interactions, and navigation flows.

 ### Test Structure